ibexa/documentation-developer/docs/content_management/content_management_guide.md

 This tree-like structure repeats throughout the system, and applies to content, taxonomies, categories, and the like.

-Traditional as the structure may look, with relations and multiple location support, a single Content item can be referenced by another Content item and accessed from different places of the tree, which allows you to build complex architectures with multiple locales and output channels.
+Traditional as the structure may look, with relations and multiple location support, a single content item can be referenced by another content item and accessed from different places of the tree, which allows you to build complex architectures with multiple locales and output channels.

 ![Content structure in a Content Browser](img/content_tree.png)